 But in reality, becoming a runner feels a lot more complicated, and a lot sweatier.
 So if you’re a beginner runner, how can you get started, what do you need to know, and what mistakes do you absolutely need to avoid?
 Heed this advice from running coach John Honerkamp.

-What’s the most important piece of advice you’d give to new runners?
+What’s the most important piece of advice to new runners?

 Don’t do too much too soon.
 If your New Year’s Resolution is to train for a 5K, that’s great!
 But don’t feel like you have to go out and start running every single day now.
 You don’t have to, nor should you.

-There’s so much exciting running gear out there.
-But what’s the number one thing beginner runners need on Day 1?
+What’s the number one running gear beginner runners need on Day 1?

 Good running shoes.
 And you might need to try a bunch of different ones before you find your perfect fit.